 Terms of office for elected officers

-An individual elected to serve as an officer of NLTAPA shall serve in a leadership capacity for a term of three years: in year one of this term the officer shall serve as Vice-President, in year two as President- Elect, and in year three as President of NLTAPA.
-Officers shall be installed into their leadership roles at the close of the Annual LTAP/TTAP Conference.
+An individual elected to serve as an officer of NLTAPA shall serve in a leadership capacity for a term of three years: in year 1 of this term the officer shall serve as Vice-President, in year 2 as President- Elect, and in year 3 as President of NLTAPA.
+Officers shall be installed into their leadership roles at the NLTAPA Conference.
 No individual may succeed him/herself into a particular leadership role except in the case of a vacancy as described in Section 7.4, Paragraph 7.4.3 herein.

 However any individual may be re-elected for additional three- year terms as an officer of NLTAPA.

-Terms of office for the Secretary and Treasurer
+Terms of office for the Secretary, Treasurer, and Vice Treasurer

-The Secretary and Treasurer shall serve at the pleasure of the EC.
+The Secretary, Treasurer, and Vice-Treasurer shall serve at the pleasure of the EC.

 Section 4.3 — Duties of the President

 The President shall be the chief executive officer of NLTAPA with responsibility for oversight of all business of NLTAPA.
-The President shall chair all meetings of the EC and the membership, fix the hour and location of EC meetings, develop the meeting agendas and shall carry out such other duties as called for under these bylaws or as deemed necessary by the EC to achieve the purpose of NLTAPA.
-The President, or their designee, shall be the primary representative of NLTAPA to FHWA TPP or external entities.
-The President shall prepare and present an annual report to the membership at the summer general membership business meeting and solicit input from the Centers that are present on preparation of the next year's budget and work plan.
+The President, or their designee, shall chair all meetings of the EC and the membership, fix the hour and location of EC meetings, develop the meeting agendas and shall carry out such other duties as called for under these Bylaws or as deemed necessary by the EC to achieve the purpose of NLTAPA.
+The President, or their designee, shall be the primary representative of NLTAPA to FHWA or external entities.
+The President shall prepare and present an annual report to the membership at the winter business meeting and solicit input from the Center Memberss that are present.
 The President shall appoint the nominating committee following guidelines in Section 7.1.1 herein.

 Section 4.4 — Duties of the President-Elect

-The President-Elect shall Chair the Annual LTAP/TTAP Conference Planning Committee.
+The President-Elect shall Chair the Annual NLTAPA Conference Planning Workgroup.
 The President- Elect, or their designee, shall serve as Parliamentarian at meetings of NLTAPA.
-The President-Elect, or their designee, shall be the primary representative on FHWA TPP's LTAP/TTAP Strategic Planning Committee and Clearinghouse Steering Committee.

 Section 4.5 — Duties of the Vice-President